Blazam-App/docs.blazam.org/docsource/install/manual.md

-﻿## Pre-Requisites
+﻿## Prerequisites
 * Install an SQL Express, MS SQL, MySQL, MariaDB server, or use an existing one.
-For testing, you can opt for the file based Sqlite `DatabaseType`.
+For testing, you can opt for the file-based SQLite `DatabaseType`.
-* Create an empty database, a new database user to connect with, and permissions and logons set.
-If you chose Sqlite, choose a destination directory and prepare folder permissions.
+* Create an empty database, a new database user to connect with, and set permissions and logins.
+If you chose SQLite, choose a destination directory and prepare folder permissions.
-	* Refer to your database documentation for security setup and best practices
+	* Refer to your database documentation for security setup and best practices.

     !!! warning "Installing Blazam on a Domain Controller is not recommended."

 ## [Download](https://blazam.org/download)
 === "Windows Host"

     ### Install under IIS
-    Feel free to deviate from the instructions to fit your desired deployment
+    Feel free to deviate from the instructions to fit your desired deployment.

     1. Download and [Install .NET Core 8.x Web Hosting Bundle](https://aka.ms/dotnet-download), also from Microsoft.
     1. Ensure the Web Socket Module is installed (Required)